AnBui2004/betterlimbo/README.md

 # Notes
 This is not a project that belongs to the parent project.
 This is the original project: https://github.com/limboemu
 # What's new
-- Add animations.
-- Removed TCS disable dialog.
-- Some minor interface modifications.
+What's new?
+- Check access permissions to storage and required files before running.

 Notes
-- UEFI only works with 64-bit CPUs.
-- It may not work on Android 12+ OS on some devices.
+- This app may not work properly on Android 13+.